 Choice of Quality

 A company may decide to establish itself as a high quality, luxury provider of some product.
-Lamborghini is a world-famous manufacturer of high-end sports cars.
-Other companies have more of a mass market appeal, even being considered somewhat lower quality, such as Wal-Mart.
-Quality goods and services are generally priced higher.
 Restrictions on quality result in a lack of diverse brands.
-Choice of quality creates many different options for consumers to choose from.
+This freedom creates many different options for consumers to choose from.